 Online Submission Date

 The American University in Cairo grants authors of theses and dissertations a maximum embargo period of two years from the date of submission, upon request.
 After the embargo elapses, these documents are made available publicly.
 If you are the author of this thesis or dissertation, and would like to request an exceptional extension of the embargo period, please write to email@example.com

 Not necessary for this item

-(2001).Quality of service management for non-guaranteed networks [Master’s thesis, the American University in Cairo].
+(2000).Quality of service management for non-guaranteed networks [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Madkour, Tarek.
 Quality of service management for non-guaranteed networks.
-2001.
-American University in Cairo, Master's thesis.
+2000.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License